Ninijura/barnum-forer-test/barnum-statements.rst

 You are usually sure of your opinions, though at times you may have a hard time finding the right words to articulate them.
 You often feel that you give in too easily under pressure.
 You are a fun loving person, who likes to laugh.
-You are warm-hearted though a little qquirky at times.
+You are warm-hearted though a little quirky at times.
 Fairness is a core value for you.
 You critically analyse yourself in your duties.
 You are often very good at compensating for your weaknesses.